-Staff working in the Family Relationship Centres are qualified professionals who have experience working with families and an excellent understanding of the problems associated with family separation.
+Staff working in the Family Relationship Centres are qualified professionals experienced working with families and the problems associated with family separation.

 The staff assist families in many ways such as:

-- Providing information about family relationships, separation and connecting people with services that are are appropriate for their individual needs
+- Providing information about family relationships, separation and connecting people with services appropriate for their individual needs

-- Providing Family Dispute Resolution where parents/families can discuss issues relating to their children and develop parenting plans that are in the best interests of their children
+- Providing Family Dispute Resolution where parents/families can discuss issues relating to their children and develop parenting plans in the best interests of their children

-- Assisting parents and families to work towards improving their communication and reducing their conflict
+- Assisting parents and families to work towards improving their communication and reducing conflict

-- Providing child-focussed and child-inclusive practices and assisting parents to focus on the needs of children
+- Providing child-focused and child-inclusive practices, and assisting parents to focus on the needs of children

 Family Dispute Resolution